Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): Related Work

-\mypara{Liquidity pools frauds.} Xia et al.~\cite{xia2021trade} characterize scam tokens on Ethereum, focusing mainly on the Uniswap DEX.
-First they leverage CoinMarketCap~\cite{coinmarketcap} to obtain a ground truth of official and scam tokens.
-They use The Graph~\cite{thegraph} , a sandbox to obtain blockchain data, to obtain 21,778 tokens and 25,131 liquidity pools from May 2020 to December 2020.
-Firs they expand the dataset by using a guilt-by-association heuristic and then they use it to train a machine-learning model.
-Then they run their classifier on the extended dataset and find more than 11,182 scam tokens.
-Mazorra et al.~\cite{mazorra2022not} extend the dataset of Xia et al, adding Uniswap data until 3 September 2021, finding other 18 thousand scam tokens.They provide a classification of three different types of rug pulls, simple, sell, and trap-door rug pulls.
-Then, they found that more than the 97.7\% of the tokens labeled as scam are involved in rug pulls operations.
+\mypara{Liquidity pool scams.} Xia et al.~\cite{xia2021trade} characterize scam tokens on Ethereum.
+First, they leverage CoinMarketCap~\cite{coinmarketcap} to obtain a ground truth of official and scam tokens.
+They used The Graph~\cite{thegraph} to obtain 21,778 tokens and 25,131 liquidity pools from May 2020 to December 2020.
+A guilt-by-association heuristic is adopted to enlarge the dataset, subsequently used to train a machine learning model.
+More than 11,182 fraudulent tokens were discovered after they ran their classifier on the expanded dataset.
+Mazorra et al.~\cite{mazorra2022not} extended Xia et al. dataset by including Uniswap data until 3 September 2021, discovering an additional 18 thousand scam tokens.
+They provide three categories for rug pulls: simple, sale, and trap-door.
+Then, they found that more than 97.7\% of the tokens labeled as scams are involved in rug pulls.